space

 Is this something that is a common occurrence in therapy that I shouldn’t concern myself with?
 Do you think I should tell him that I saw it and discuss it with him, or do you think the statement he made means he knows I saw it and we should just let it go?

-If a psychotherapist were to become sexually aroused while listening to a client tell about sexual abuse as a child, for example, it would be a clear sign of a perversion within the psychotherapist.
+If a psychotherapist were to become sexually aroused while listening to a client tell about the trauma of sexual abuse as a child, for example, it would be a clear sign of a perversion within the psychotherapist.
 In your case, however, you were deliberately speaking about sexually arousing behavior with your boyfriend.
 That your psychotherapist became aroused in turn points to the conclusion that you were unconsciously trying to arouse him.

 The proof of this interpretation can be found in the lies you both told each other.